Enabling Population-Level Parallelism in Tree-Based Genetic Programming for GPU Acceleration: Experiments

-\edit{ While wall-clock time provides a direct measure of speed, Langdon~\cite{langdon2010gpops} introduced a metric that more precisely reflects the operational throughput of GP systems, termed GP operations per second (GPops/s).
-This metric represents the number of genetic program nodes evaluated per second and is defined as
+While wall-clock time provides a direct measure of speed, Langdon~\cite{langdon2010gpops} introduced a metric that more precisely reflects the operational throughput of GP systems, termed GP operations per second (GPops/s). \edit{ The GPops/s metric is defined as the total number of genetic program primitive operations evaluated per second across all fitness cases, calculated as:

-where $G$ denotes the number of generations, $P$ the population size, $\bar{S}$ the average program size measured by the number of nodes, and $T$ the total execution time in seconds. }
+where $G$ denotes the number of generations, $P$ the population size, $\bar{S}$ the average program size measured by the number of nodes, $D$ the number of individual fitness cases (i.e., data points), and $T$ the total execution time in seconds. }

-\edit{ The GPops/s performance of EvoGP under different settings is presented in Table~\ref{tab:gpops_summary}.
-As evidenced, when the population size reaches $5{,}000$, the performance of EvoGP remains stable above $10^{10}$~GPops/s and peaks at $10^{11}$~GPops/s.
-Based on this throughput, we compared EvoGP with the fastest competing libraries.
-Fig.~\ref{fig:experiment1-2} and Fig.~\ref{fig:experiment1-3} present the GPops comparison between EvoGP and the fastest GPU-based library SRGPU and the fastest CPU-based library Operon.
-The heatmaps indicate EvoGP's performance advantage.
-On smaller problems, EvoGP attains up to $528\times$ the GPops/s of SRGPU and $18\times$ that of Operon at a population size of $10^6$.
-On larger problems, EvoGP maintains this advantage and delivers $36\times$ the GPops/s of SRGPU and nearly $8\times$ that of Operon under the same population setting.
-A detailed breakdown of these results, including the exact GPops/s values for all compared libraries, is provided in Section~S.II of the Supplementary Document. }